1927 Auckland Rugby League season: Round 9

 City sought to strengthen their side due to the large number of players who had departed.
 They signed Godkin, a Bay of Plenty rugby player, Pascoe a Manukau rugby player, and E Spencer a league representative from the Waimairi club in Canterbury.
-H Mason also joined the City side from Huntly (Len Mason's brother).
+Te Huia Hawira Mason also joined the City side from Huntly (Len Mason's brother).
+Despite this they still lost to Richmond 16-11 which was Richmond's first ever win over City stretching back to their first ever meeting in 1922.
+City had won the first 11 games before an 11-11 draw earlier in the 1927 season.
 Devonport captain Jim O'Brien was ordered off in their loss to Marist.
 At the conclusion of the match the referee (H. Taylor) was escorted from the field by two police officers as several spectators crowded and heckled him.
 Opponents Jack Kirwan and his namesake Jim O'Brien (Marist) had tried to plead his case to the referee to allow him to stay on the field and the Devonport later wrote a letter to the Marist club thanking them.
-Taylor had replaced W. Ripley as referee after Ripley fell ill before the match.
+Taylor had replaced Wally Ripley as referee after Ripley fell ill before the match.
+He was suspended for their following match.
 The match between Newton and Ponsonby at the Auckland Domain was postponed due to the ground being unfit for play.
-He was suspended for their following match.
 The following weekend saw all games suspended and the postponed match played at Carlaw Park.
 Ironically rain fell throughout the match and the field "was badly churned up as the game progressed".
+The former New Zealand hooker Sam Lowrie had his jaw broken playing for Ponsonby and retired from the game having played 144 games for Ponsonby from 1914 to 1927.

 Round 10

-Richmond lost captain Jim Parkes who was moving back to Christchurch to join the Hornby club.
+After their game Richmond lost captain Jim Parkes who was moving back to Christchurch to join the Hornby club.
 The match between Devonport and Grafton was postponed due to the unfit nature of the field at the Auckland Domain.
 It was played on the following weekend at Devonport with other fixtures from that round not played due to the Auckland Rugby League making Carlaw Park available for the soccer match between New Zealand and Canada.
 Ponsonby fielded 3 brothers, future New Zealand international Tim Peckham, and his older brother Joseph, and younger brother Kenneth.

 Round 11

 Round 12

+Newton beat Marist for the first time since 1919.
+The two teams had drawn 5-5 in their first meeting in 1920 before Marist then won 14 games in a row.
+For Newton Roy Hardgrave, M Little, Wally Somers, and W Henry scored their tries with Craddock Dufty kicking four goals.